-- Convey a transparent, relevant message that’s easy to understand by your constituents.
+- Convey a clear, relevant message that’s easy to understand by your constituents.

-No doubt a strong SBC is nothing without a solid business structure and are providing a valuable service or product to the community.
-But if one ingrains CSR into their daily business activities and then uses social branding to get their message out, they could be able to increase their SBC.
+No doubt a reliable SBC is nothing without a solid business structure and are providing a valuable service or product to the community.
+But if one ingrains CSR into their daily business activities, they could increase their SBC.

 Here are a few outstanding social branding campaigns to give you an idea of what’s possible when corporate social responsibility and social branding come together:

-- Stonyfield: This company is committed to the environment and their community and it shows in all that they do.
-They stress eco-friendly packaging, energy conservation, organic agriculture, health school food, and Menus for Change – all messages that demonstrate their social and environmental commitments.
+- Stonyfield: This company is committed to the environment and their community, and it shows in all that they do.
+They stress eco-friendly packaging, energy conservation, organic agriculture, healthy school food, and Menus for Change – all messages that demonstrate their social and environmental commitments.

-Another greenwashing example is the acidic and sugary drinks sector, they sell harmful products for the human health and the environment, yet they boast about their CSR initiatives, as if it changes the fact that they are indirectly responsible for the serious health problems of millions of people across the world including obesity, cancer and even death.
+Another greenwashing example is the acidic and sugary drinks sector.
+They sell harmful products for human health and the environment, yet boast about their CSR initiatives.
+As if it changes the fact they are indirectly responsible for the obesity, cancer and even death of millions of people across the world.